 This isn't traditional sweet shop type fudge, as the slow cooker doesn't get to the high temperature needed to make that.
 Instead, this is delicious chocolate fudge recipe!

-If you want some other ways to use your slow cooker, why not try our Slow Cooker Mulled Wine, Slow Cooker Hot Chocolate or Slow Cooker Mac and Cheese?
+If you want some other ways to use your slow cooker, why not try our delicious Slow Cooker Mulled Wine, warming Slow Cooker Hot Chocolate or our comforting Slow Cooker Mac and Cheese?

 Jump to:

-- Chocolate - We used milk chocolate in this as it's nice and sweet.
+- Chocolate - We used milk chocolate in this fudge in the slow cooker recipe as it's nice and sweet.
 We have given some tips below, but we find that cheap supermarket own milk chocolate is the best for making slow cooker fudge.

 - Condensed milk - We used a standard can of condensed milk.
 Make sure you don't use evaporated milk by mistake.